jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 - 8.2.2 Libraries
   - **Software library**: a pre-written collection of components (classes, procedures, scripts etc) that do specific tasks, useful to other components (e.g. software libraries for encryption algorithms, managing network connections, or displaying graphics)
-  - Shared software libraries contain reusable code, improving developer's efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
+  - Shared software libraries contain reusable code, improving developers efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
     - shared libraries can also include many security issues (e.g. Heartbleed), and devs should be aware of the origins of the shared code that they use, and keep informed about any security vulns that might be discovered in these libraries

 - 8.2.3 Tool sets